-where $i=1,2,3$ denotes one of the three mutually unbiased basis described by two orthogonal modes $a_i,a_{i\perp}$, and $\hat \Pi_1$ stands for the projector into subspace of single photon across those modes.
-Additionally total photon number operator $\Theta_0=\hat a_i^\dagger\hat a_i+\hat a_{i_\perp}^\dagger\hat a_{i_\perp}$ after projecting with $\hat \Pi_1$ corresponds to the identity on the qubit space denoted by $\sigma_0$.
-Note that any local operation on the two-qubit system can be described as a combination of tensor products of Pauli matricies (including $\sigma_0$) acting on subsystems $A$ and $B$ what in the Fock space translates to $ \sigma_i^A\otimes\sigma_j^B\rightarrow\hat\Pi_1^A\hat\Pi_1^B\hat \Theta_i^A\hat \Theta_j^B\hat\Pi_1^B\hat\Pi_1^A$ where upper indices denote the party on which given operators act.
-Therefore, as Stokes operators are in fact differences of number operators in two orthogonal modes, all non-classical correlations in such systems are described as photon number correlations $\braket{(\hat a^A)_{i(\perp)}^\dagger\hat a^A_{i(\perp)} (\hat a^B_{j(\perp)})^\dagger\hat a^B_{j(\perp)}}$.
+where $i=1,2,3$ denotes one of the three mutually unbiased basis described by two orthogonal modes $a_i,a_{i\perp}$, and $\hat \Pi_1$ stands for the projector into the subspace of single photon across these modes.
+Additionally, after projecting with $\hat \Pi_1$, the total photon number operator $\Theta_0=\hat a_i^\dagger\hat a_i+\hat a_{i_\perp}^\dagger\hat a_{i_\perp}$ corresponds to the identity on the qubit space denoted by $\sigma_0$.
+Note that any local operation on the two-qubit system can be described as a combination of tensor products of Pauli matrices (including $\sigma_0$) acting on subsystems $A$ and $B$.
+In the Fock space, this translates to $ \sigma_i^A\otimes\sigma_j^B\rightarrow\hat\Pi_1^A\hat\Pi_1^B\hat \Theta_i^A\hat \Theta_j^B\hat\Pi_1^B\hat\Pi_1^A$, where upper indices denote the party on which the given operators act.
+Therefore, as Stokes operators are, in fact, differences of number operators in two orthogonal modes, all non-classical correlations in such systems are described as photon number correlations $\braket{(\hat a^A_{i(\perp)})^\dagger\hat a^A_{i(\perp)} (\hat a^B_{j(\perp)})^\dagger\hat a^B_{j(\perp)}}$.
 This suggests that boson number entanglement is at the core of the discrete variable bipartite entanglement of bosonic systems.
-What is more, such correlations become experimentally accessible also in the regimes with higher photon numbers due to developments in the field of photon number resolving detectors \cite{WALMSLEY,WEAKHOMO-OPTICAL-COHERENCE}.
-Let us notice that the considered photonic implementation of qubits is, in fact, approximate.
+What is more, such correlations also become experimentally accessible in regimes with higher photon numbers due to developments in the field of photon number resolving detectors \cite{WALMSLEY,WEAKHOMO-OPTICAL-COHERENCE}.
+Let us note that the considered photonic implementation of qubits is, in fact, approximate.
 This is because nothing prevents the given modes from being occupied by a higher or lower number of photons.